You know service recovery is important. But it might be bigger than you think.

 This gives staff the opportunity to intervene in the early phases of a patient’s discontent—when their service may still be recoverable.

-Community Health Network (CHN) in Indiana, for example, used Real-time to field and resolve more than 18,000 service alerts in a single year.
+Community Health Network (CHN) in Indiana, for example, used NRC Health’s capabilities to field and resolve more than 18,000 service alerts in a single year.

 Without a technological solution in place, these complaints may well have gone unheard, and without a service recovery communication model, those who following-up with patient concerns can make situations worse.